emefff/Sloshing-In-Fuel-Tank-Around-F1-Circuit-With-OpenFOAM/README.md

 a createBafflesDict.
 We just have mesh properly.
 What else is needed?
 We need to fill the tank via a setFieldsDict.
 In order to see the flow through the slots in the baffles, we chose a low amount of fuel.
 The 6DoF example is very handy in that it only needs a file with points in space and time and rotation angles around the axes.
 Here's where the fun starts.
 There is a Python library called 'fastf1'.
-It offers access to a database of Formula 1 data
+It offers access to a database of Formula 1 data, we extract the fastest qualifying lap at the Austrian Grand Prix 2021.
+Verstappen's lap was approx. 63.72s, we have access to positional data too.
+From this we calculate the Euler angles, and the position itself will do as displacement data if we subtract the first position (this gives us (0 0 0) as our first position)